SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 ### Post action configuration

-#### sendNotifications
+#### sendNotification

-The `sendNotifications` post build action can be used to send notifications to project members in case of a unsuccessful build outcome or if the build goes back to normal.
+The `sendNotification` post build action can be used to send notifications to project members in case of a unsuccessful build outcome or if the build goes back to normal.
 By default, an email is sent to the list of users who committed a change since the last non-broken build.
 Additionally, a set of recipients can be defined that should always receive notifications.

 | Property | Default Value | Description |